basho-labs/little_riak_book/en/03-developers.md

 <h4>Resolving Conflicts</h4>

 With all of our options available, we want to resolve this conflict.
-Since the way of resolving this conflict is largely *use-case specific*, our application can decide how to preceed.
+Since the way of resolving this conflict is largely *use-case specific*, our application can decide how to proceed.

 Let's merge the values into a single result set, taking the larger *count* if the *item* is the same.
 Pass in the vclock of the multipart object, so Riak knows you're resolving the conflict, and you'll get back a new vector clock.